 In terms of business scenario fit — the most important criterion for you the customer — they tend to cluster together on our RealQuadrant output charts, so it's understandable that prospective customers will short-list them together.

-Note that you should be especially cautious of both vendors' claims to address B2C environments; they talk a good game but may struggle to deliver.
+One thing is certain: you should be especially cautious of both vendors' claims to address B2C environments; they talk a good game but may struggle to deliver.

 Like most other technology segments we cover, the experience and breadth of your digital marketing team should play a big role in how well any vendor "fits" for you.